 The reestablishment of wildlife on the Simalaha Floodplains was initially proposed by the communities through their respective traditional leaders.
 Following extensive consultations, the communities of Senior Chief Inyambo Yeta and Chief Sekute declared that land should be dedicated to wildlife use for tourism development.

-On 22 October 2012 the Simalaha Community Conservancy was officially launched by Chief Sekute of the Chundu Chiefdom and Senior Chief Inyambo Yeta of the Sisheke Chiefdom (above).
-They also opened the Conservancy offices at the Mwandi Kuta, kindly made available by Senior Chief Yeta.
-The Senior Chief thanked the Mava Foundation for Nature and the Swedish Postcode Lottery for their support to the Conservancy.
+On 22 October 2012 the Simalaha Community Conservancy was officially launched by Chief Sekute of the Kazungula district and Senior Chief Inyambo Yeta of the Sisheke district.
+They also opened the conservancy offices at Mwandi Kuta.
+Following years of the depletion of wildlife, the first wildlife translocation to the Simalaha Community Conservancy took place on 6 October 2013.